Skip to content

 *If we want a society where people respect rules and laws, then those laws have to be enforced in a fair and reasonably consistent way.

-And here’s where the Rose story is an example of what not to do if you are the authorities.
-Why, many ask, was Rose banned from baseball for gambling on games when a team that won the World Series after a season of cheating faced no serious sanctions?
+And that's where the Rose story is an example of what not to do if you want to bolster the credibility of rules and the systems that enforce them.
+Why, many ask, was Rose banned from baseball for gambling on games when the Houston Astros suffered no real penalties for cheating their way to a World Series title in 2017?

 Why did the Barry Bondses and the Mark McGwires, who broke all-time records while pumped to the eyeballs with illegal steroids in the 1990s, never get banned?

-This is Cracker Jack stuff compared to the stuff that goes on outside of baseball.
+But all of this is Cracker Jack stuff compared to what goes on outside of baseball.

 People see the way that some countries get support when they kill civilians while others get sanctioned.
-They know that some leaders get booked for sexual misconduct while others get book deals, or some rioters get sentenced while others get sympathy.
-They note how some speech is deemed “violent” but other speech is declared “free,” and they think: The fix is in.
+Or the way that some leaders get booked for sexual misconduct, while others get book deals, or how some rioters get sentenced while others get sympathy.
+They understand that this is a world where some people get bailouts while others go broke, and some countries kill journalists or dissidents with impunity while others get stern lectures from "the free world."
+They know that some speech is deemed “violent” while other similar speech is declared “free.”
+They see all of this and think: The fix is in.

 In baseball, and even more importantly in the world outside baseball, either we have a reasonably consistent “rules-based order” or we don’t.